-If you’ve noticed that your teeth are already a bit off-color, don’t worry: toothpastes with microabrasive components such as sodium bicarbonate or hydrated silica will help gently remove any organic build-up.
-You want to be careful: some toothpastes are too abrasive and can damage your enamel.
-This includes most toothpastes labeled “whitening” or “tartar control.”
+If you’ve noticed that your teeth are already a bit off-color, don’t worry.
+Toothpaste with micro-abrasive components such as sodium bicarbonate or hydrated silica will help gently remove any organic build-up.
+You want to be careful: some toothpaste is too abrasive and can damage your enamel.
+This includes most toothpaste labeled “whitening” or “tartar control.”
 And make sure to wait 30 minutes after drinking wine to brush your teeth because the acid in wine (and other acidic food and beverages) temporarily weakens your enamel.
 Brushing immediately after drinking wine can do more harm than good!

-These techniques can combat minor wine staining, but if your teeth are already stained, we have a solution: teeth whitening.
-Teeth whitening can remove surface stains from foods and beverages like wine.
+These techniques can combat minor wine-stained teeth, but if your teeth are already stained, we have a solution: teeth whitening.
+Teeth whitening can remove surface stains caused by foods and beverages like wine.
 More deeply discolored teeth may need a treatment like porcelain veneers.